Beti28/ReactJs-SoftUni-Project/README.md

 One Tail Two Ears

 # About the Project: 📚
-One Tail Two Ears is web application that is used to create publications for the adoption of homeless animals.Users can add a new post with all the necessary data.
+One Tail Two Ears is web application that is used to create publications for the adoption of homeless animals.Users can add a new post with all the necessary details.
 Users can also write comments on posts.

 # Setup / Installation: 💻
 ## Run locally